 Note, that your terminal is still active and you can use it to launch more containers.
 To view the running container, use the

 $ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 561016e4e69e jupyter/base-notebook "tini -g -- start-no…" About a minute ago Up About a minute 8888/tcp, 0.0.0.0:8888->888/tcp affectionate_banzai

 Managing Data in Docker¶

 It is possible to store data within the writable layer of a container, but there are some limitations:

-- Its better to put your data into the container AFTER it is build - this keeps the container size smaller and easier to move across networks.
+Its better to put your data into the container AFTER it is built - this keeps the container size smaller and easier to move across networks.

 Docker offers three different ways to mount data into a container from the Docker host:

 When in doubt, volumes are almost always the right choice.

 Volumes are often a better choice than persisting data in a container’s writable layer, because using a volume does not increase the size of containers using it, and the volume’s contents exist outside the lifecycle of a given container.
 While bind mounts (which we will see later) are dependent on the directory structure of the host machine, volumes are completely managed by Docker.
 Volumes have several advantages over bind mounts:

 Volumes are easier to back up or migrate than bind mounts.